tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/translational/radiation_pressure_acceleration.rst

 Therefore, the central body is modeled as an extended source, which is discretized into panels.
 This model was described by Knocke et al. [Knocke1988]_.
 Each panel emits radiation as defined by a radiosity model.
 Typically, these include albedo radiation (reflected solar radiation) and/or thermal radiation (due to surface heating).
+Defining settings for an extended source model is done using the :func:`~tudatpy.numerical_simulation.environment_setup.radiation_pressure.panelled_extended_radiation_source` function, which requires surface radiosity models, and settings for the surface discretization.

 The following options are supported for defining surface radiosity models: